Discussion Papers 1993. No. 18.

 different multidisciplinary researches were carried out.
 Six researchers

-have participated in the research team of sociology, such as Judit Berta
+have participated in the research team of sociology, such as Judit Berta,

 We have carried out empirical researches in 10 border villages.